Enalean/tuleap-documentation-en/languages/en/deploy.rst

 Deprecations and end of support
 ===============================

-**Internet Explorer will no longer be supported by Tuleap in January 2021** and is already no longer supported for newly developed features.
-We strongly suggest to switch to any other supported browser: Firefox, Edge, Chrome or Chromium.

 Here is the list of what Tuleap will remove, stop or start supporting with the planned time periods.